gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 Summarizing, it is impossible for Teleport to escalate its privileges and grant access to the cluster from a no-access situation.
 A manual action is required to link Teleport IAM role into Kubernetes RBAC principals otherwise Teleport cannot forward requests to the cluster.

 ### Limitations

-Teleport will only provide access to API and will not enroll databases or applications like Prometheus or Grafana that configurable in a situation where Teleport Agent is present in the cluster.

 The IAM mapping between Teleport IAM Role and Kubernetes roles is a complex and tedious process that must happen per cluster.
 Without it, Teleport cannot forward requests to clusters.
 The AWS EKS team has a feature request to add an external API that allows configuring access to the cluster without manually editing the `configmap` ([aws/containers-roadmap#185](https://github.com/aws/containers-roadmap/issues/185)).
 Hopefully, once the feature is available, Teleport can leverage it to automatically configure its access to the cluster.